mad01/k8s-node-update-scheduler/README.md

 # k8s-node-update-scheduler

-a cli tool to schedule update/terminations of nodes in a kubernetes cluster designed to work together with [node-terminator](https://github.com/mad01/k8s-node-terminator) that looks for the annotations added my this cli tool.
+a cli tool to schedule update/terminations of nodes in a kubernetes cluster designed to work together with [node-terminator](https://github.com/mad01/k8s-node-terminator) that looks for annotations.
+This tool implements adding those annotations.
+The result is that you can tag N instances for update/termination

 ## example